raise-isayan/FakeCert/Readme.md

     *  Certificate subject ...
 The subject of the modified certificate, which can be changed for CN.

 * x509.info.serialNumber
     * Certificate serialNumber ...
-Listed in hexadecimal.
+Hexadecimal notation..

 * x509.info.validity
-    * Certificate Expiration Date ...
-Listed in the order of [dateFormatPattern] [fromDate] [toDate].
+    * Certificate Expiration Date ... [dateFormatPattern] [fromDate] [toDate] in that order.
       Each item is tab-delimited.
          * dateFormatPattern ...
 Allows you to specify the date formats available in SimpleDateFormat
          * fromDate ...
 Start date (in date format)